 Because insurance costs are so high, it makes sense for healthy individuals and families to go with a high deductible health insurance policy and stash the premium savings in a health savings account (HSA).
 These plans became available in 2004 and are available both for the self-employed and company employees.

-To qualify for an HSA in 2013, you must purchase a health policy with an annual deductible of at least $1,250 for self-only coverage or $2,500 for a family.
+To qualify for an HSA, you must purchase a health policy with an annual deductible of at least $1,300 for self-only coverage or $2,600 for a family.
 This policy must be your only health insurance and you are not eligible to make new contributions to an HSA if you've signed up for Medicare.
 Once the policy is in place, you may set up an HSA and contribute up to an amount that is indexed annually for inflation.
-For 2013, you can contribute up to $3,250 if you have self-only coverage, or $6,450 if you have family coverage.
-People who are 55 or older can contribute an extra $1,000.
+You can contribute up to $3,350 if you have individual coverage or $6,650 if you have family coverage in 2015, plus up to $1,000 if you’re 55 or older anytime during the year.
 See IRS Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans for annual amounts.

 Money you put into the account can be deducted on your tax return regardless of whether you itemize deductions.
 Earnings in the account grow untaxed, just as in a 401(k) or IRA.
 But unlike retirement plans, you can dip into an HSA at any age -- tax-free -- to pay for medical expenses, including your policy deductible and co-payments.
 You can also use the money tax-free for many charges that are not typically covered by health insurance, such as prescription drugs, vision and dental care and a portion of your long-term-care insurance premiums.